 - The prevention of individualized migraine attacks with self-reported and passively collected data

-A Boost for the Apple Watch
+A Boost from the Apple Watch Research Grant Program

 The launch of the Stanford Apple Watch digital health grants is most definitely good news for Apple, a company that has been increasingly venturing into the mobile health applications space in the last few years.
 Although the device was designed with its main focus being physical fitness tracking, the area of wellness is one that Apple has become increasingly involved in.

 Speaking to Bloomberg last year, the company’s Chief Executive, Tim Cook, was categorical that health assessment is a major goal for his company’s smart watch.
 He said that the watch developers’ Holy Grail is the ability to monitor more of the things going on in the body.
-Tom added that if it became possible for users to have a device that knows so much about them and the status of their health, it would go a long way towards extending and improving the quality of human lives.
+Tim added that if it became possible for users to have a device that knows so much about them and the status of their health, it would go a long way towards extending and improving the quality of human lives.